Antiglitch Inconsistent With Magnetar Model of AXP: The Anti-glitch

 \cite{A13} discovered an ``anti-glitch'' in the AXP 1E 2259+586.
 In contrast to the glitches of radio pulsars and other AXP, in the anti-glitch the rotation rate suddenly decreased (spin-down).
-In all other glitches the rotation rate increases (spin-up), which is explained as a sudden coupling of a more rapidly rotating superfluid component to a solid crust whose rotation has steadily slowed.
-In any model based on an isolated rotating object, such as classical (single) radio pulsars and the hypothesized magnetars, in which rotation slows steadily, closer coupling to a superfluid component (or to any weakly coupled rotating component) can only increase the rotation rate, because any weakly coupled component must be rotating faster than the crust on which slowing torques are exerted.
-In contrast, an anti-glitch requires coupling to a component rotating more slowly than the crust was rotating before the anti-glitch, and hence more slowly than the crust has ever rotated since the object's birth.
+In all previously known glitches the rotation rate increased (spin-up), which is explained as a sudden coupling of a more rapidly rotating superfluid component to the observed solid crust that steadily loses angular momentum to external radiation torque.

+In any model based on an isolated rotating object, such as a classical single radio pulsar or the hypothesized magnetar, in which rotation slows steadily, closer coupling to a superfluid component (or to any weakly coupled rotating component) can only increase the rotation rate, because a weakly coupled component must be rotating faster than the crust on which slowing torques are exerted.
+This is the generally accepted explanation of spin-up glitches.
+In contrast, an anti-glitch would require coupling to a component rotating more slowly than the crust was rotating before the anti-glitch, and hence more slowly than the crust has {\em ever} rotated since the object's birth.

-Equally remarkable, after all other glitches the spin-down rate increased, and the rotation rate partly relaxed to its pre-glitch spin-down trajectory.
-This is explained as a reduction in the crust-core coupling following its sudden increase (and presumptive reduction of the difference in their rotation rates) in the glitch; there may be an equilibrium frequency lag, and deviations from it (like those following a glitch) gradually relax.
-In contrast, the anti-glitch of 1E 2259+586 was followed by an increase in the steady spin-down rate, inconsistent with a weakly coupled reservoir of angular momentum whose torque on the crust is a monotonic function of the difference in their rotation rates.
+Equally remarkable, after all previously known glitches the spin-down rate increased, the rotation rate partly relaxing to its pre-glitch spin-down trajectory.
+This is explained as a reduction in the crust-core coupling following its sudden increase (and presumed reduction of the difference in their rotation rates) in the glitch; there may be an equilibrium frequency lag, with deviations from it (like those following a glitch) gradually relaxing.
+In contrast, the anti-glitch of 1E 2259+586 was followed by an increase in the steady spin-down rate, {\em increasing} the discrepancy between its rotation rate and an extrapolation of its pre-anti-glitch slowing.
+This is inconsistent with a weakly coupled reservoir of angular momentum whose torque on the crust is a monotonic function of the difference in their rotation rates.